CyVerse-learning-materials/learning-materials-home/docs/ds/teams.md

 !!! tip "Remember to save your changes before exiting the page!"

-!!! tip "You can share apps or tools with Teams, but not data.
-For that, you will have to use the [Share](https://learning.cyverse.org/ds/share/) feature."

-## Sharing Apps & Tools
+## Sharing Apps, Tools and data

-Being part of a Team does not mean that your Apps and Tools are automatically shared.
-These steps below will enable sharing of Apps and Tools with your Team:
+Being part of a Team does not mean that your Apps, Tools and data are automatically shared.
+These steps below will enable sharing of Apps and Tools, for example, with your Team (these steps are applicable to sharing data as well):

 1. Navigate to the App or Tool you want to share and select it.
 The App/Tool should be highlighted.
 2. Click the ":material-share-variant: Share" button on the top of the page.
 This will open the Sharing function. ![teams_04](../assets/de/teams_04.png)